CDCastr0/CDCastr0.github.io/projects/Ames_Housing_Price_Prediction/README.md

 The residuals appear to show a slight improvement in homogeneity of variance and linearity compared to the previous models.
-There is an observation with a particularly high Cook’s D value, indicating a very influential point in the dataset that could be disproportionately affecting the model’s predictions.
-As with Cook’s D, there is a notable observation with high leverage, which should be investigated further as it can have an effect on the regression equation.
+There is an observation with a particularly high Cook's D value, indicating a very influential point in the dataset that could be disproportionately affecting the model's predictions.
+As with Cook's D, there is a notable observation with high leverage, which should be investigated further as it can have an effect on the regression equation.
 See Figure 11